DTT2411/snow-depot/README.md

 - **W3C HTML Validator** (https://validator.w3.org/) was used for testing HTML.
 - **W3C CSS Validator** (https://jigsaw.w3.org/css-validator/) was used for testing CSS.
 - **JSHint Validator** (https://jshint.com/) was used for testing JavaScript.
-- **Autoprefixer** (https://autoprefixer.github.io/) was used to ensure portability of stylesheet across different browsers.

 ### Special Thanks
 Special thanks to my mentor Cans and all of the amazing CI tutors for their unwavering support, quick responses, and kind encouragement.